spryker-demo/merchant-onboarding/README.md

-# Merchant Onboarding.
+# Merchant Onboarding module.

-MerchantOnboarding module is responsible for extending merchant with merchant onboarding state machine.
+MerchantOnboarding module introduces a new state machine for merchant onboarding process.

 ## Installation